itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Project_Bravo_Overview/doc_Chapter_1.40_Project_Bravo_Source_Code.md

 - Project Bravo Source Code Flow Chart
     - ![Project Bravo Screenshot](../../../docs/images/project_bravo_layout_source_code.png "Project Bravo Screeshot")
-    - Its made up of two parts 'Game' and 'Enginge'
+    - Its made up of two parts 'Game' and 'Enginge', both `./source_code/include` and `./source_code/src` directories are structured the same way.
         - Audio: Not Operational
         - Entitiy: All spawnable objects in 2D and 3D world are referred to as a Entity
             - `Entity` Defines what a Entity is and contains